matgla/Yasboot/readme.md

 All predefined configurations are placed inside '<project_root>/configs'.
 Configuration name is just a directory name, like: host, mspc, etc...

+You can also use sanitizers or clang-tidy, check .github/workflow for details.

 # Supported devices
 ## Boards